Sinaptik-AI/pandas-ai/docs/LLMs/llms.md

 df = SmartDataframe("data.csv", {"llm": langchain_llm})
 ```

-PandasAI will automatically detect that you are using a LangChain llm and will convert it to a PandasAI llm.
+PandasAI will automatically detect that you are using a LangChain LLM and will convert it to a PandasAI LLM.

 ### More information